 There are more effective ways to save money on your corporate travel spend.

 At the end of the day, asking employees to forgo a private room is an unpopular and potentially perilous way to save on your travel costs.
 Rather than risking the pitfalls of shared accommodation, using developments in travel booking technology can make your corporate travel more cost-effective.
 An online booking tool or OBT can streamline your systems, saving you money and time.

-With an OBT like TravelPerk, travel managers no longer need to sift through multiple websites sourcing rates.
-We have the world’s largest inventory of travel options, enabling us to negotiate the best prices for our clients.
-Plus, with TravelPerk’s VAT recovery system, you can reduce costs by up to a further 20%, thanks to our itemized reports.
+With a travel booking company like TravelPerk, travel managers no longer need to sift through multiple websites sourcing rates.
+We have the world's largest inventory of travel options, enabling us to negotiate the best prices for our clients.
+Plus, with TravelPerk's VAT recovery system, you can reduce costs by up to a further 20%, thanks to our itemized reports.

 Travel managers can upload corporate travel policies, preferred airlines, and hotel chains in under 2 minutes.
 Meanwhile, business travelers are more content as they can select from a range of fully compliant options, making it easier for teams to hit travel policy targets.